xTunner/frontend/resources/assets/docs/ios.md

 It is possible to upgrade the version of CocoaPods installed on the container by editing your `circle.yml` file.
 You will need to set the terminal ouput to UTF-8, and use `sudo` to install the gem.
+The example below will install CocoaPods version 0.35.

 ```
 machine: